Immanuel-M/Grade-Calculator-LC3/README.md

 # Grade-Calculator-LC3
 Grade Calculator using ARM written in the LC-3 language.
+Written by Robert Hinojo & Immanuel Morris
 # Table of Contents:
 * [documentation](documentation)
 * [gradecalculator](program)(code)